Signage needs assessment

 - The employer should assess the signage in the workplace to see whether signs need to be moved, updated, replaced, or added.

-Even if a facility has safety signs, it’s beneficial to conduct a workplace assessment to:
+Even if a facility has safety signs, it’s beneficial to conduct a site survey to:

 - Determine which signs are needed.
 The following should be noted if they are unmarked: hazards, hazardous areas, safety/fire equipment, exit pathways, clearances, traffic areas, and machinery.
-Any entrances leading to areas that require personal protective equipment (PPE) should be considered, as should changes at work, maintenance areas, or company policies that may call for a sign.
+Employers should jot down any entrances leading to areas that require personal protective equipment (PPE) and think about changes at work, maintenance areas, or company policies that may call for a sign.

-Employees may be able to point out needed safety signs in their work areas.
+Employees may be able acquaint employers with needed safety signs in their work areas.
 It may also be helpful to develop a checklist for each area of the workplace to ensure the assessment doesn’t miss anything.
 The following list of sign types offer some ideas:

 |